-From the beginning, the Colorado Mountain Club (CMC) has worked to CREATE, DEFINE AND PROTECT the COLORADO EXPERIENCE.
+From the beginning, the Colorado Mountain Club has worked to create, define and protect the Colorado experience.
 In 1912, CMC charter members Enos Mills and James Grafton Rogers worked tirelessly to designate the Estes Park Valley and beyond as Rocky Mountain National Park.
 Their success in 1915 marked the beginning of the CMC Lands legacy and changed millions of lives.
-This is the very heart of the CMC – a combination of experience, belief, and action.
+This is the very heart of the Club – a combination of experience, belief, and action.

 Today, the CMC Lands Department continues this tradition by promoting sustainable recreation, protecting wild lands, creating and maintaining access to Colorado’s best places, and engaging in stewardship in the places that hold so much meaning for members.

 Our work is unique in that it is bi-partisan, specific to Colorado, and leverages advocacy with results on the ground.
 Follow the links below to learn what we are planning for 2015 and beyond.